 Mars: scientists say there could be a compound very different from water on the surface

-A group of scientists determined that the reflections detected in Marte and cataloged as liquid water, could be due to the presence of other minerals on the surface.
+A group of scientists determined that the reflections detected in Marte and cataloged as liquid water, might be due to the presence of other minerals on the surface.
 Through a computer simulation, experts concluded that there might be no water at the red planet’s south pole.

 Some time ago, and thanks to the use of the European Space Agency’s Mars Express orbiter, bright reflections were detected below the surface of the south polar layered deposit (SPLD) of Mars.
 At the time it was cataloged as a relatively pure water ice formation 1.4 kilometers thick.
 Some scientists even interpreted the observations, collected by the MARSIS instrument (Mars Advanced Radar for Subsurface and Ionosphere Sounding), as evidence of liquid water.